 Lauriault/Mulvihill stop location

-What to do here
+What to do and see

 Mulvihill Lake is a jewel to discover.
 It has an accessible lookout with a view of the lake, as well as a picnic area.
 The Lauriault and Waterfall trails, which run along a stream, will lead you to the Bridal Veil Falls and a stone lookout.

-A little further
+A little further down

 The Mackenzie King Estate, with its magnificent historic ruins, are only 1 km from the stop, if you take the Lauriault Trail on the Mulvihill side.
-Extend your hike by visiting the cottages (museums)and admiring the gardens.
+Extend your hike by visiting the cottages (museums) and admiring the gardens.

 King Mountain stop location

-What to do here
+What to do and see

 King Mountain Trail is a challenging loop featuring interpretive panels.
-Follow it counter-clockwise, and stop on the rock overlooking the Eardley Escarpment.
+Follow it counter-clockwise and stop on the rock overlooking the Eardley Escarpment.
 You will also pass by Canada’s first geodetic survey station.

-A little further
+A little further down

 Champlain Lookout stop location

-What to do here
+What to do and see

 Take time to admire the view from the accessible lookout with its iconic wall, or go down the stairs to follow Champlain Trail, and read the interpretive panels.
 The unique microclimate hosts many rare species.

-A little further
+A little further down

 Camp Fortune stop location

-What to do here
+What to do and see

-Get out for a ride on the mountain biking trails, or test your balance in the aerial park between the trees.
+Get out for a ride on the mountain biking trails or test your balance in the aerial park between the trees.
 You can also try the Mountain Coaster, an exciting new ride on a monorail track through the forest.

-A little further
+A little further down

 From Trail 4, starting beyond the aerial park, continue on Trail 1 to the Keogan Shelter or Wattsford Lookout on the other side of Camp Fortune.
-This trail is part of the Trans Canada Trail, which stretches across Canada, from coast to coast to coast.
+This trail is part of the Trans Canada Trail, which stretches across Canada, from coast to coast.

 Visitor Centre stop location

-What to do here
+What to do and see

-A little further
+A little further down

 This stop is in the heart of the charming village of Old Chelsea.
 Cross Scott Road to discover shops, cafés and art galleries.
-At the end of the road, you will find a small bridge spanning a beautiful waterfall, and leading to a picnic area.
+At the end of the road, you will find a small bridge spanning a beautiful waterfall and leading to a picnic area.

 Accessibility